-An SOS watch has in-built technology to detect a dramatic shift in gravity and a hard impact, such as if someone may faint or fall to the ground.
+The Solo watch has in-built technology to detect a dramatic shift in gravity and a hard impact, such as if someone faints or falls to the ground.
 In this instance, a timed message will display on the screen – if not cancelled within 10 seconds by the wearer to say they are okay, the watch will automatically call MePACS and connect you to a member of our response team.

-Don’t worry if you are okay and miss the message either – it is better to be safe with an accidental call to MePACS so we can check on your welfare, than to have no one know what has happened at all.
+If you miss the message and you’re okay, we never mind – our philosophy is that it’s better to be safe with an accidental call to MePACS so we can check on your welfare, than to have no one know what has happened at all.

 The most common place for someone to fall is the bathroom, where a tiled surface can pose a falls risk when wet.
-Thankfully, the MePACS SOS watch is water-resistant and can be worn in the shower and bath.
+The MePACS Solo watch is water-resistant and can be worn in the shower and bath.
 Afterwards, remove the watch briefly and dry it thoroughly with a towel.

-For people living with disabilities that increase the risk of fainting or a fall, an SOS watch can make all the difference when it comes to the need for essential help.
+For people with an increased risk of fainting or a fall, the Solo can make all the difference when it comes to getting essential help.

 Does an SOS watch have GPS technology?

-A medical emergency can happen quite unexpectedly for people with disabilities, and often ranges in type and severity depending on their impairment.
-With convenient access to the MePACS SOS watch on your wrist, its ease of use means it only takes one tap of the watch face to send a signal for help.
+A medical emergency can happen quite unexpectedly, and often ranges in type and severity, with convenient access to the MePACS Solo on your wrist, its ease of use means it only takes one tap of the watch face to send a signal for help.

 How can I purchase an SOS watch with NDIS funding?

-As MePACS are an NDIS provider, our new SOS watch can be funded through the category of capital support.
+MePACS are an NDIS approved provider, so the Solo can be funded through the category of capital support.
 Capital supports help NDIS participants afford necessary equipment, home or vehicle modifications and assistive technologies.